Q.1. (a) Due to which property of metals is metallic foils prepared?

 CaCO3 (s) → CaO(s) + CO2(g)

-(ii) This clacium oxide reacts with sand for form molten calcium silicate called slag.
+(ii) This calcium oxide reacts with sand to form a molten calcium silicate called slag.

 CaO(s) + SiO2 → CaSiO3(I) (slag.)